oladosuabayomi/oladosuabayomi/README.md

 - 👯 Looking to collaborate on open-source projects
 - 💬 Ask me about web development, JavaScript, and open-source
 - 📫 How to reach me: [your.email@example.com]
-- ⚡ Fun fact: [A fun fact about you]

 ## 🛠️ Skills